 The easiest public transport option for visitors to the centre of Dubai’s shopping and entertainment district in Downtown Dubai is by Metro.

 - From DXB Terminal 3 or Terminal 1, look out for the signs to the Metro Red Line at the airport.
 You alight at the rather easy to recognise station name Burj Khalifa/Dubai Mall.
-From the Metro station, there is the Metro Link Bridge, a covered walkway with travelators to the Mall.
+There is the Metro Link Bridge, a covered walkway with travelators to the Mall from the Metro station.

-- The Metro Service runs from Saturday to Wednesday 5 am to midnight, Thursdays 5 am to 1 am and Fridays from 2 pm to 1 am.
-Per current guidance from the RTA.
+- The Metro Service runs from Saturday to Wednesday 5:00 AM to midnight, Thursdays 5:00 AM to 1:00 AM and Fridays from 10:00 to 1:00 AM.
+Current guidance from the RTA.

 Dubai Airport Bus to Dubai Mall